 Designating Knowledgeable Help

 Professional appraisers provide independent valuations useful for estate settlement and heir education.
-Appraisals cost money but establish defensible values for probate purposes while showing heirs what the collection is actually worth.
+Appraisals cost money but establish defensible values for probate while showing heirs what the collection is actually worth.

 Sale Method Guidance

 Warn against common mistakes.
 “Don’t sell to the first person who shows up at an estate sale” prevents exploitation.
 “Get at least three offers before selling anything valuable” encourages price discovery.
-These instructions protect heirs who lack collecting experience.

 Legal and Financial Structures